Distracted Driving Accident Attorney in Houston

 According to the National Highway Traffic Safety Administration (NHTSA), it takes approximately five seconds to read or send the average text message.
 It doesn’t sound like much, but that’s long enough to drive the length of a football field while traveling at just 55 miles per hour.
 Imagine choosing to do so with your eyes closed.

-Compensation for a Victim of a Houston Distracted Driving Accident
+What Compensation can a Victim of a Houston Distracted Driving Accident Recover?

 The amount and types of compensation you could receive from a distracted driving car accident claim vary based on several factors, including the severity of the crash and your injuries.
 Money could be awarded to accident victims for losses such as: